The Mysterious Professor At The Center Of The Russia-Trump Probe Has Disappeared. Even His Girlfriend Can't Find Him.

 Advertisement

 “We had a plan to live in Rome.
 We spoke about this, but only speak,” Anna, who works in marketing, said.
-“He tell me I want a baby with you, I want a family with you.”
+“He tell me, I want a baby with you, I want a family with you.”

-When the couple split up for a few months in 2016, Mifsud sent her an email asking her to return the ring and handbags, one of which was a Chanel handbag that Mifsud had bought for her during a visit to Rome in the spring 2015.
+When the couple split up for a few months in 2016, Mifsud sent her an email asking her to return the ring and handbags, one of which was a Chanel handbag that Mifsud had bought for her during a visit to Rome in spring 2015.
 In the Italian capital, they stayed in a hotel where “people came to see him all the time,” Anna said.

 According to Anna’s WhatsApp messages, he often shared news of his activities, sending Anna links to his interviews and photos from events he was speaking at, and telling her about his work as a professor at the now-closed London Academy of Diplomacy.